 When you are hiring a candidate for a technical job role, taking the technical test becomes essential.
 Especially in today’s work environment, where 67% of job seekers want to work in diverse workplaces.
 It means Indian candidates are intruded to work in New York to get a cultural diversity kick.

-With the dedicated live video interviewing platform like Xobin, you can conduct a video interview, share screen, and record the entire process in a platform.
+With a dedicated live video interviewing platform like Xobin, you can conduct a video interview, share screen, and record the entire process on a platform.
 Additionally, you have a vast coding library available to ask technical questions from the candidates.
 Using the code editor, you can integrate the testing process while editing, compiling, and running the code.

 For instance, if you want to bring cultural diversity into your web developers team, you can easily hire a remote developer from other corners of the globe by virtually testing his or her codes.
 You can enjoy all the benefits of a whiteboard interview where the developer is writing codes in front of your eyes, and you can ask questions at the same time, but virtually.
 In a way, the technical knowledge of a candidate is easier through video interviews as compared to physical testing.